This couples therapy app convinced my husband to do more chores

 From a business perspective, $99 per year does not seem like enough to support unlimited contact with a coach, which many couples may lean on to litigate individual spats.

 “The way I see it is you’re going to need a coach for a while, but you’re not going to need it every day—not even every week,” says Eccles.
-“It will ebb and flow and that’s the nice thing about the model.”
+“It will ebb and flow, and that’s the nice thing about the model.”

 But perhaps saving the marriage is not the imperative.
 Like most digital counseling apps, Relish is not equipped to handle domestic abuse issues.
 Eccles says that coaches presented with violence or persistent emotional harm will refer couples to outside counseling or a hotline.
 They’ll also tell couples when they seem so ill-suited to each other that they should consider calling it quits.